About EGSH

 Income Approach (Income Capitalisation)

 The income approach is used primarily for investment and income-generating properties: commercial units, multi-unit residential buildings, and hotel properties.
 The method estimates value based on the current or projected rental income the property can generate, discounted to a present value using capitalisation rates and, where appropriate, discounted cash flow analysis.
-RERA's Service Charge Index provides additional context on annual operating costs, which affect net yield calculations and therefore the capitalised value.
+RERA's Service Charge Index provides additional context on annual operating costs, which affect net yield calculations and the capitalised value.

 Cost Approach (Replacement Cost)